INTRODUCING THE SWITCHGRADETM

 Change saddle tilt on-the-fly: up for the steeps, down for the climbs, level for good times.

 Power, efficiency, and comfort on the way up.
 Room to get rowdy on The Way Down

 Mountain bike trails, paved roads, and gravel paths aren't flat so why should your saddle be?

 Ever wonder why DH racers tilt their saddles nose high while trail and XC riders don't?
 It's all about optimizing your riding position.
 As riders we tinker with suspension settings, tire air volumes, handlebar roll and yet neglect a critical aspect associated with performance - saddle angle.
-The SwitchGrade let's you discover a new dimension of riding performance and comfort, whatever discipline of riding you love.
+The SwitchGrade let's you discover a new dimension of riding performance, efficiency, and comfort, no matter what discipline of cycling you love.

 So Many Challenges.

 Research1 shows that climbing is easier when the angle of your bike saddle is adjusted in a nose-down position.

 Generate more power by improving biomechanical efficiency

 Counter the effects of suspension sag, especially for long-travel bikes in the 150mm+ range.